JoseRoca/WinFBX/docs/DateTime/CFileTime Class.md

 FUNCTION Week () AS ULONGLONG
 ```

-# <a name="DsateString"></a>DateString
+# <a name="DateString"></a>DateString

-Retuns the date as a string based on the specified mask, e.g. "dd-MM-yyyy".
+Returns the date as a string based on the specified mask, e.g. "dd-MM-yyyy".

 ```
 FUNCTION DateString (BYREF wszMask AS WSTRING, BYVAL lcid AS LCID = LOCALE_USER_DEFAULT) AS CWSTR